Anita L. DeFrantz

 ANITA L. DeFRANTZ

-DeFrantz was elected to the IOC in October 1986 and currently serves as the vice president of the International Rowing Federation.
-A 1976 Olympic rowing bronze medalist and 1980 U.S. Olympic Team member, she was a member of the U.S. National Rowing Team from 1975-80, winning six national championships and a silver medal at the 1978 World Rowing Championships.
+A 1976 Olympic rowing bronze medalist and 1980 U.S. Olympic Team member, she currently serves as the vice president of the International Rowing Federation.
+As a member of the U.S. National Rowing Team from 1975-80, she won six national championships and a silver medal at the 1978 World Rowing Championships.

 First elected to the IOC’s Executive Board in July 1992, DeFrantz chairs both the IOC Women and Sport Commission and the IOC Athletes’ Commission Election Committee.
 Additionally, she is a member of the Juridical Commission, the Finance Commission, the Coordination Commission for the London 2012 Olympic Games and the Sport and Law Commission.
 In 1980, she received the highest honor of the Olympic Movement, the Olympic Order Medal of Bronze presented by the IOC.

 From 1981-84, she was vice president of Olympic Villages for the Los Angeles Olympic Organizing Committee.
 In 1985, DeFrantz joined the staff of the LA84 Foundation (formerly Amateur Athletic

 Foundation of Los Angeles), the organization established to manage the surplus from the 1984 Olympic Games.
 She has served as the LA84 Foundation’s president since 1987.